Unix - Directory Management

 Directories are arranged in a hierarchy with root (/) at the top.
 The position of any file within the hierarchy is described by its pathname.

-These are some example of absolute filenames.
+Following are some examples of absolute filenames.

 /etc/passwd /users/sjones/chem/notes /dev/rdsk/Os3